2021 Extension Risk Management Education National Conference

 Review of Proposals

-A peer review committee will consider each proposal submitted by the deadline of January 17, 2020.
-Decisions will be made on or around February 11, at which time presenters will be notified.
+A peer review committee will consider each proposal submitted by the deadline of February 1, 2021.
+Decisions will be made no later than February 22, at which time presenters will be notified.
 Those accepted will be expected to confirm participation for a virtual presentation and to follow best management practices for virtual presentations as suggested by the Conference Committee upon acceptance.

 Guidelines for Selected Concurrent Session and Poster Presenters

-We strongly encourage early career agricultural educators to consider attending this professional development conference.
-Please contact your regional ERME Center for availability and additional details and information.
+We strongly encourage early career agricultural educators to consider attending this virtual professional development conference.
+Please contact your regional ERME Center for additional information.